deeptime-ml/deeptime/docs/README.md

       in `source/conf.py`
 - [sphinx-gallery](https://sphinx-gallery.github.io/) for example galleries

-Further requirements are a working installation of [jupyter notebook](https://jupyter.org/) and scikit-time.
+Further requirements are a working installation of [jupyter notebook](https://jupyter.org/) and deeptime.

 Once all requirements are satisfied, a call to
 ```shell script